airseed/airseed.js/README.md

 #### endpoint

 This required parameter specifies the type of API request you wish to make.
+All endpoints are listed in the [API docs](https://www.airseed.com/api/docs).

 #### callback